Fall of A.D. 32

 The gospel Matthew tells us that the crowds were incredible and they were coming from everywhere!

 After the demon was cast out, the mute man spoke; and the crowds were amazed, and were saying, “Nothing like this has ever been seen in Israel.”
-Matt.
-9:33 (NASB)
+Matthew 9:33 (NASB)

 The gospel of John adds,